yueqiw/shiny_cell_browser/README.md

 Interactive visualization of single cell RNAseq datasets

+07-15-2018
+  - Visualize up to 3 datasets simultaneously and interactively in the same window.
+  - Both horizontal and vertical layouts are available.
+  - Improved update latency.

 07-14-2018

   - Add Plotly interactive mode.
 Click on a gene in the dot plot to show it's distribution on t-SNE/UMAP.